"Why is Weldor's Workshop the right choice for me?"

 or 6:00pm - 10:00pm

-The full GMAW course at Weldor's Workshop consists of a Fundamentals week, an Intermediate week, and an Advanced week (details of each are below.).
+The full MIG/GMAW course at Weldor's Workshop is four weeks long.
 We work hands-on with flat and tubular carbon steel materials to cover American Welding Society's recognized positions 1FG through 4FG.

 Safety glasses and gloves included.
 Jackets and Helmets available.